deadratfink/jy-transform/docs/CUSTOM.md

 function transform(options, middleware)
 ```

+For more details about all the functions provided please refer to the [API Reference](#API Reference) below.

 ### Using Middleware

 The `middleware` is optional but if provided it must be of type `Function` and